elkorn/afronski.github.io/_drafts/differences-between-nohup-and-the-ampersand.md

 Normally, when running a command using `&` and exiting the shell afterwards, the shell will terminate the sub-command with the hangup signal (like `kill -SIGHUP $PID`).
 This can be prevented using nohup, as it catches the signal and ignores it so that it never reaches the actual application.

 Fine, but like in this case there are always a 'buts'.
-There is no difference between these launching method when the shell is configured that way that it doesn not send `SIGHUP` at all.
+There is no difference between these launching methods when the shell is configured that way that it doesn not send `SIGHUP` at all.

 In case you are using bash, you can use the command specified below to find out whether your shell sends *`SIGHUP`* to its child processes or not: